-Among other porous membranes of such non-cellulose type synthetic resins, those of hydrophobic porous membrane incorporating therein a hydrophilic group have the advantage that generally the membranes themselves excel in various properties such as strength and resistance to chemicals.
+Among other porous membranes of such non-cellulose type synthetic resins, those of hydrophobic porous membrane incorporating therein a hydrophilic group have the advantage that generally the membranes themselves excel in various properties such as strength and resistance to chemicais.
 So long as the impartation of hydrophilicity is safely attained as expected, therefore, these hydrophobic polymers are allowed to produce porous membranes which enjoy excellent balance between perviousness to water and imperviousness to substances subjected to removal and possess high strength.

-of imparting hydrophilicity As means hydrophobic porous membranes, the method which effects impartation of a hydrophilic group to the surface of a membrane by teating the membrane with an aqueous solution of such alkali hydroxide as sodium hydroxide or potassium hydroxide (Japanese Patent Laid-Open SHO 58(1983)-93,734) has been known in the art.
+As means of imparting hydrophilicity to hydrophobic porous membranes, the method which effects impartation of a hydrophilic group to the surface of a membrane by teating the membrane with an aqueous solution of such alkali hydroxide as sodium hydroxide or potassium hydroxide (Japanese Patent Laid-Open SHO 58(1983)-93,734) has been known in the art.
 This method has the problem that the conditions for the effective use of the membrane are not easily managed because the membrane possibly loses strength because of the action of the alkali.
-The method which effects the impartation of hydrophilicity by graft polymerizing a hydrophilic monomer to the surface of Publication hydrophobic polymer (Japanese Patent SHO 56(1981)-44,098) has also been known in the art.
+The method which effects the impartation of hydrophilicity by graft polymerizing a hydrophilic monomer to the surface of a hydrophobic polymer (Japanese Patent Publication SHO 56(1981)-44,098) has also been known in the art.
 This method has a fair possibility that since the hydrophobic polymer is a porous substance, the graft polymerization does not easily proceed uniformly even in the pores.
-The method which effects the impartation of hydrophilicity by immersing a hydrophobic porous membrane in an alcohol, then treating the membrane with an aqueous solution of a water-soluble drying the treated membrane, and thereafter insolubilizing the water-soluble polymer deposited on the membrane by a treatment with heat or radiation (Japanese Patent Laid-Open SHO 54(1979)-17,978) has been known also in the art.
-This method has the disadvantage that much time is spent between the time the membrane is immersed in the alcohol and the time the alcohol in the membrane substituted with the aqueous polymer solution and the heat or radiation used during the treatment for insolubilization has a fair possibility of degrading the strength of membrane and varying the diameter of pores in the membrane. existing circumstance, therefore, a porous membrane which enjoys excellent balance between perviousness to water and imperviousness to substances subjected to removal and possesses high strength cannot be obtained by imparting a hydrophilic group to a hydrophobic porous membrane.
+The method which effects the impartation of hydrophilicity by immersing a hydrophobic porous membrane in an alcohol, then treating the membrane with an aqueous solution of a water-soluble polymer, drying the treated membrane, and thereafter insolubilizing the water-soluble polymer deposited on the membrane by a treatment with heat or radiation (Japanese Patent Laid-Open SHO 54(1979)-17,978) has been known also in the art.
+This method has the disadvantage that much time is spent between the time the membrane is immersed in the alcohol and the time the alcohol in the membrane is substituted with the aqueous polymer solution and the heat or radiation used during the treatment for insolubilization has a fair possibility of degrading the strength of membrane and varying the diameter of pores in the membrane.
+In the existing circumstance, therefore, a porous membrane which enjoys excellent balance between perviousness to water and imperviousness to substances subjected to removal and possesses high strength cannot be obtained by imparting a hydrophilic group to a hydrophobic porous membrane.

-An object of this invention, therefore, is to provide a novel hydrophilic porous membrane and a method for the manufacture of the membrane.
+An object of this invention, therefore, is to provide a novel hydrophilic porous membrane.

-Another object of this invention is to provide a hydrophilic porous membrane which is obtained by imparting hydrophilicity uniformly to the surface of a hydrophobic porous membrane and which excels in perviousness of water and mechanical strength and a method for the manufacture of the membrane.
+Another object of this invention is to provide a hydrophilic porous membrane which is obtained by imparting hydrophilicity uniformly to the surface of a hydrophobic porous membrane and which excels in perviousness of water and mechanical strength.

-Still another object of this invention is to provide an inexpensive hydrophilic porous membrane which has undergone easy and quick impartation of hydrophilicity at no sacrifice of the strength inherent in the substrate of membrane and a method for the manufacture of the membrane.
+Still another object of this invention is to provide an inexpensive hydrophilic porous membrane which has undergone easy and quick impartation of hydrophilicity at no sacrifice of the strength inherent in the substrate of membrane.